The Entrepreneurship Cell, IIT Bombay: History

+In 2014, the first edition of The Ten Minute Million Challenge (TTMM) was held.
+The competition provided on-spot funding to its participants.

 In 2015, FCoF, a platform to connect startups to freelancers and their potential co-founders was launched.
 Alongside, Startup Services Platform (SSP) was launched to provide legal and financial consultancies to startups at minimal rates.
 E-Summit was provided patronage from GoI's flagship initiative Make in India.
 E-Summit saw the edition of two new events, Business Conclave and Innovation Conclave.

-In 2016, E-Cell IITB launched Enlighten, an initiative that provided all the relevant information regarding entrepreneurship.
-Eureka! received 8884 entries, highest since its inception.

 In 2017, Swacch and EnTech were initiated.
 Swacch was a social campaign that encouraged the people of Mumbai to keep the public spaces clean.
 EnTech envisioned to support and increase the technology startups from IIT Bombay.

 In 2018, Pre-Summit, an initiative aimed at promoting the E-Summit was launched.
-Pre-Summit reached out to a large number of people and turned out to be a huge success.
-Alongside, the face of E-Cell, consisting of its logo design was completely revamped, celebrating 20 years of E-Cell.

-In 2019, E-Summit was showcased on the Nasdaq Tower, Times Square for the first time ever.
-E-Summit also saw the addition of three new events, RnD Conclave and Content Creation Conclave and Seed Stars.

 In 2020, E-Summit is taken completely online in order to adapt with the pandemic.

 In 2024, E-Cell IIT Bombay hosted E-Summit ’24 on 3–4 February.
 As part of the summit, “The Ten Minute Million” event allowed startups to pitch to 16 investors for funding of up to ₹2.4 million.
 The lineup of on-campus competitions included events such as IPL Auction, Leader’s Quest, Bid & Build, Corporate Duel, Fish Tank, and Ace the Case, with prize money exceeding ₹1 lakh.